 The gender pay data analysis shows a positive picture.
-This is because there is a relatively small pay gap in favour of men: 7.3 % mean pay gap and 6.8 % median pay gap when compared against the provisional national Public Sector4 results of 17.7% and 19.4% respectively.
-This pay gap appears to be driven by the distribution of men and women in the organisation.
-As there are proportionately more women than men in lower paid roles at the Council, this results in women's average pay being less than men's average pay.
+This is because there is a relatively small pay gap in favour of men: 3.5 % mean pay gap and 3.2 % median pay gap when compared against the provisional national Public Sector4 results of 17.5% and 19% respectively for 2018.